Doubleaai/bank-marketing-analysis/README.md

 Limitations:
 Some features are campaign-specific and may not generalise to future marketing efforts.
 Certain variables (e.g., duration) may require exclusion for prediction as they are only known after contact.

+Machine Learning
+I initially implemented a Logistic Regression model during my feature engineering stage to create a baseline for predicting whether a customer would subscribe to a term deposit.
+While this provided interpretable results, I wanted to explore more advanced algorithms to see if predictive performance could be improved.

+For this, I trained and evaluated two additional supervised learning models:

+1. Random Forest Classifier
+The Random Forest model was chosen for its ability to handle mixed data types, capture non-linear relationships, and provide feature importance scores.
+It performed reliably, producing balanced precision and recall values, and highlighted that previous contact history, month of contact, and specific job categories were among the most influential predictors.

+2. XGBoost Classifier
+I also implemented XGBoost, a gradient boosting algorithm known for strong performance on structured/tabular data.
+After cleaning my column names for compatibility, XGBoost achieved slightly higher recall on the positive class compared to Random Forest, making it particularly useful for identifying potential subscribers.
+Like Random Forest, it confirmed the importance of features such as previous outcome, call intensity, and age bands.

+Evaluation and Insights
+Both models were evaluated using accuracy, precision, recall, F1-score, and confusion matrices.

+Random Forest offered balanced predictions with clear interpretability of top features.

+XGBoost provided slightly better recall, which is valuable in marketing scenarios where identifying potential subscribers is more important than avoiding false positives.

+Feature importance analysis from both models will directly inform my dashboard recommendations, helping stakeholders focus on the most influential customer attributes.

 Ethical Considerations
 No personally identifiable information (PII) is present.